Bless the Child: Cast

+Production

+Filming took place in the summer and fall of 1999 in Toronto, Ontario, which doubled for the film's New York City setting.

+Release

+Home media

+Paramount Home Entertainment released Bless the Child on DVD on February 13, 2001.
+Scream Factory announced a Blu-ray edition of the film scheduled for release on April 11, 2023.

 Reception

 Box office

-The film opened at #7 at the North American box office making $9.4 million in its opening weekend.
+The film was released in North America on August 11, 2000, opening at #7 at box office and earning $9.4 million in its opening weekend.
+In the United Kingdom, the film premiered on January 5, 2001.
 It went on to gross only $40.4 million worldwide, below its $65 million budget.

 Critical response

 Bless the Child received almost universally negative reviews from critics.